AdobeDocs/experience-manager-cloud-manager.en/help/managing-code/private-repositories.md

 ---
-title: Working with Your Own GitHub Repositories in Cloud Manager
+title: Adding Private Repositories in Cloud Manager
-description: Learn how to set up Cloud Manager to work with your own GitHub repositories.
+description: Learn how to set up Cloud Manager to work with your own private GitHub repositories.
 feature: Release Information
 exl-id: e0d103c9-c147-4040-bf53-835e93d78a0b
 ---

-# Working with Your Own GitHub Repositories in Cloud Manager {#byo-github}
+# Adding Private Repositories in Cloud Manager {#private-repositories}

+Learn how to set up Cloud Manager to work with your own private GitHub repositories.

+## Overview {#overview}

-By configuring Cloud Manager to work with your own GitHub repositories, you can validate your code directly within your GitHub repository through Cloud Manager, eliminating the need to consistently sync your code with the Adobe repository.
+By configuring Cloud Manager to work with your own private GitHub repositories, you can validate your code directly within your GitHub repository through Cloud Manager, eliminating the need to consistently sync your code with the Adobe repository.

->[!NOTE]
->
->This feature is only available to [the early adopter program.](/help/release-notes/current.md#early-adoption)

 >[!NOTE]
 >